jdittrich/userNeedResearchBook/text/dataAnalysis.md

 But why should you want to use an analog analysis, if it needs all these resources?
 Partly, the decision can be based on preferences: Some people like that they can move around the notes by hand and can get an overview of their data by just stepping back and glancing over it.

 If you work with peers on your analysis, you have some advantages when using the analogue pen and paper approach: you can easily discuss your ideas with others and will get new ideas how to structure the data.
 You can as well invite your boss to take a look and be part of the team, at least for some time.
 This type of on-site, collaborative, analysis is best done analog.
-Using digital tools it is not that easy and direct—despite of all the great digital innovations we have nowadays.
+Using digital tools it is not that easy and direct—despite all the great digital innovations we have nowadays.

 ![Making sense of data together, using lots of sticky notes.
 (Image by [flickr user Kalsau](https://www.flickr.com/photos/kalsau/), licensed under CC-BY 2.0, [https://creativecommons.org/licenses/by/2.0/](https://creativecommons.org/licenses/by/2.0/); Changes: Image was cropped) ](images/DesignEthnographyStudioLifeAnalysis4_crop.jpg)